Updated: August, 2021

 - 1 cup semi-sweet chocolate chips

-Microwave condensed milk, chocolate and butter in a bowl on high for 1 min.
-Stir well, then pour evenly over crust.
-Top with teaspoons of reserved cake mixture.
+- Microwave condensed milk, chocolate chips and butter in a bowl on high for 1 min.
+Stir well till blended, then pour evenly over crust.
+Top with teaspoons of reserved cake mixture - dotting them across the whole pan.
 Bake 20-25 min.
 Cool.
-Cut into bars.
+Lift aluminum foil out of the pan and cut into small bars.

 Tips and Stuff:

 The dough you press into the pan will be soft and a bit sticky, but be patient while pressing it out.

 You'll want to cut these small since the filling is so sweet and rich.